charlieargue/multi-cart/NEW-README.md

 Which should look something like this:

 - 🎦 https://www.loom.com/share/465f5b69c7724ffd94574566d2fa2a46
-  - *NOTE: my network is a little sluggish in this video, things don't usually lag or take this long, but it does allow for a good showcase of my use of skeletons and loading artifacts :)*
+- *NOTE: my network is a little sluggish in this video, things don't usually lag or take this long, but it does allow for a good showcase of my use of skeletons and loading spinners :)*